Lael Wilcox: Baja Divide

 In 2015, Wilcox set the women's record for the fastest time on the Baja Divide route.
 In 2017, she broke the men's record as well.

 Navad 1000

 In 2018, Wilcox became only the second female to complete Switzerland's Navad 1000 bikepacking race, finishing in second place.
 The race features 627 miles distance and 99,770 feet of climbing.
 Lael's race was commemorated in the film I'm Not Stopping produced by Rugile Kaladyte.

 Westfjords Way Challenge

 In June 2022, Wilcox became the inaugural winner of the Westfjords Way Challenge.

 Round the world

+Route followed by Lael Wilcox when circumnavigating the world by bike in 2024.

-On 26 May 2024, Wilcox started an 18020 mi journey round the world, starting in Chicago, which she intended to complete in about 110 days, beating Jenny Graham's record by a fortnight.
-She finished on September 11, 2024, having taken 108 days, 12 hours and 12 minutes to cycle 18,125 miles, beating Graham's record by more than a fortnight.
+On 26 May 2024, Wilcox started an 18020 mi journey round the world, starting in Chicago, which she intended to complete in about 110 days.
+She finished on September 11, 2024, having taken 108 days, 12 hours and 12 minutes to cycle 18,125 miles, beating Jenny Graham's record by more than a fortnight.

+Lael Rides Around the World Faster

+Having set the women's world record in 2024 by riding 18,125 miles with 630,000 feet of climbing in 108 days, 12 hours and 12 minutes, Wilcox began a second circumnavigation attempt on 7 June 2026, targeting the overall record held by Mark Beaumont of 78 days, 14 hours and 40 minutes.

+Unlike her 2024 ride — an unsupported effort on a mountainous route averaging around 15 mph for 12 hours per day — the 2026 attempt employs a support crew to manage food, accommodation, and logistics along a flatter route.
+In preparation, Wilcox spent time in the wind tunnel at Specialized's headquarters in Morgan Hill, California, and shaved her head to reduce aerodynamic drag.

+Wilcox departed from Buckingham Fountain in Chicago, Illinois, at 4:00 a.m. on 7 June 2026, with a target finish of no later than 6:40 p.m. on 24 August 2026, passing through the United States, Canada, Portugal, Spain, France, Belgium, the Netherlands, Germany, Poland, Slovakia, Hungary, Romania, Bulgaria, Turkey, Kazakhstan, Thailand, Malaysia, Singapore, Australia, and New Zealand before returning to Chicago.
+She planned to average 231 miles (372 km) per day, targeting approximately 240 miles (386 km) on each riding day to account for transfers.
+Wilcox's wife, Rugile Kaladyte, is again documenting the attempt through photography and video for a feature-length film.

+Wilcox abandoned her attempt 14 days into her attempt, on June 21 2026, due to the extreme heat in Europe.